Information

 To find a list of Harm Reduction supplies NHCS offers, check out the Needle Distribution and Disposal page.

-High rates of blood-borne infections such as HIV and Hep C are transmitted through injection substance use.
-Bacteria can live in equipment and be transmitted through shared use.
+High rates of sexually transmitted and blood-borne infections (STBBIs) such as HIV and Hep C are transmitted through injection substance use.
+Viruses can survive in used supplies and be transmitted through shared use.

 Harm Reduction practices help prevent:

-• Physical health issues – substance use can cause chronic conditions such as cirrhosis, cellulitis, endocarditis and soft tissue damage such as abscesses and infected injection sites
+• Physical health issues: unsafe substance use can lead to chronic conditions such as cirrhosis, cellulitis, endocarditis and soft tissue damage such as abscesses and infected injection sites

-• Unemployment – when harm reduction practices are applied, individuals with substance-use disorders are better supported to find and maintain jobs
+• Unemployment: when harm reduction practices are applied, people living with a substance dependency are better supported to find and maintain jobs

-• Incarceration and engagement in criminal activity – when injection equipment is not readily available, individuals with substance-use disorders can resort to illicit and unsafe activity such as stealing and prostitution, which can result in arrests, monetary fines and prison sentences
+• Incarceration and engagement in criminal activity: when injection supplies are not readily available, individuals with substance-use dependencies can resort to illicit and unsafe activity to fund or obtain what they require, resulting in arrests, monetary fines and prison sentences

-• Overdose, injuries and death – using unsafe equipment can result in life-threatening injuries and death from infection or overdose
+• Overdose, injuries and death: using unsafe supplies can result in life-threatening injuries and death from infection or overdose

-• Stigma and shame – individuals with substance-use disorders may make better decisions and form safer habits when they feel safe and respected
+• Stigma and shame: individuals with substance-use dependencies may make healthier decisions and form safer habits when they feel safe and respected

-• Costs to the health care system – when sterile equipment is used, individuals are less likely to need an emergency room or hospital visit, which means less tax dollars are spent
+• Costs to the health care system: when sterile supplies are used, individuals are less likely to need an emergency room or hospital visit, which means less tax dollars are spent

 Harm reduction has many benefits for people who use substances and their families, friends, and community.